Catfish

 Red flag

 "A red flag is the complete opposite of a green flag.
-It's when someone does something that's not that good, you know, especially in a relationship manner, it might make you not want to be with that person, toxic behavior, one might say.
+It's when someone does something that's not that good, you know, especially in a relationship.
+It might make you not want to be with that person, toxic behavior, one might say.
 An example would be, girl, when we went out to dinner last night, he literally snapped at the waiter.
 He was so rude and treated the waiter like he was below him.
 That's such a red flag."

 Red flag